Beckhoff/ADS/README.md

 Prepare your client to run the example/example.cpp
 ==================================================
+## Without TwinCAT on the client
+Use this option for system with no TwinCAT 3.1 installtion:
 - set "remoteNetId" to the AMS NetId of your TwinCAT target (this is the AMS NetId found in the "About TwinCAT System window" e.g. "192.168.0.2.1.1").
 - set "remoteIpV4" to the IP Address of your TwinCAT target (e.g. 192.168.0.2)
 - (optional) enable bhf::ads::SetLocalAddress() and set to the AMS NetId you choose for the ADS client (e.g. 192.168.0.1.1.1).